AsusGuy/AsusGuy/README.md

 ### What I build

 - **For brokers and brokerages:** trail, clawback and repricing intelligence, compliance file automation, servicing and lodgement tooling.
 Software a brokerage owns outright.
-- **For licensees, lenders, mortgage managers and aggregators:** platforms, portals, document pipelines and integrations (ApplyOnline, CDR, Equifax, aggregator statements).
+- **For licensees, lenders, mortgage managers and aggregators:** platforms, portals, document pipelines and integrations.
-- **How:** AI coding agents do the scaffolding, tests and first drafts.
-Every line that ships is reviewed by me.
+- **How:** AI coding agents assist with the boiler plate, scaffolding, tests and first drafts.
+Every line that ships is reviewed by me, with business logic remaining private.
 Product cores never depend on a model we can't host, version or explain.

 ### In production